Syedaaneesa/Bee-Friendly-Gardening/README.md

 ## 🌱 Project Overview

-Bee Friendly Gardening is a modern, sustainability-driven website showcasing eco-friendly gardening and maintenance services.
-It highlights the brand’s expertise with engaging visuals, concise content, and seamless navigation.
+Bee Friendly Gardening is a contemporary, eco-conscious website that highlights sustainable gardening and maintenance services.
+It showcases the brand’s expertise through vibrant visuals, clear messaging, and smooth navigation.

 ### ✨ Core Features
 - Fully responsive and optimized WordPress website